AIIX/skill-wikidata/README.md

 # <img src='https://raw.githack.com/FortAwesome/Font-Awesome/master/svgs/solid/digital-tachograph.svg' card_color='#1C7CE4' width='50' height='50' style='vertical-align:bottom'/> Wikidata
-Skill Wikidata
+Get facts about a person from Wikidata

 ## About
-Get Current and Historic Facts & Information About A Person From Wikidata
+Get current and historic facts & information about a person from Wikidata.

 ## Examples
 * "How old is Steve Jobs"
 * "Where was Bill Gates born"
 * "What is the occupation of Linus Torvalds"